vmware-samples/vrealize-orchestrator-plug-in-for-redis/README.md

 # vRealize Orchestrator Plug-in for Redis

-The for vRealize Orchestrator Plug-in for Redis is a plug-in which provides integration capabilities with multiple [Redis](http://redis.io/) instances.
+The vRealize Orchestrator Plug-in for Redis is a plug-in which provides integration capabilities with multiple [Redis](http://redis.io/) instances.

 Plug-in features: